kablamo/mvp.kablamo.org/page/essentials/die-eval/index.markdown

 <div class="tip">
     <div class="tip-title">Alternate<br>Solution</div>
     <div class="tip-content" style="margin-left:6rem">
-        A number of modules exist which add try/catch keywords to Perl. <a href="/cpan/exceptions">Recommended Libraries</a> can help you choose the module thats right for you.
-For most people Syntax::Keyword::Try is the best way to handle exceptions.
-As always there are trade offs.
-See <a href="/essentials/syntax-keyword-try/"> Handling exceptions with Syntax::Keyword::Try</a> (article available next week).
+        If your prefer try/catch several modules exist that add those keywords to Perl.
+        As always there are some trade offs.
+See <a href="/essentials/try-catch/"> Handling exceptions with try/catch</a> for details.
     </div>
 </div>